Binance Market Update (2022-07-09)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BURGER, MBL, and WING, up by 28%, 26%, and 22%, respectively.
+Market outperformers include BURGER, QNT, and ONE, up by 26%, 25%, and 18%, respectively.

 Top stories of the day: